chrisnoonan98675/site/xl-deploy/how-to/connect-xl-deploy-to-your-infrastructure.markdown

 * [Unix and SSH](#connect-to-a-unix-host-using-ssh)
 * [Windows and WinRM](#connect-to-a-windows-host-using-winrm)

-If you would like to use SSH on Windows through WinSSHD or OpenSSH, refer to [Set up SSH in XL Deploy and on a target host](/xl-deploy/how-to/set-up-ssh-in-xl-deploy-and-on-a-target-host.html).
+If you would like to use SSH on Windows through WinSSHD or OpenSSH, refer to [Set up SSH](/xl-platform/how-to/set-up-ssh.html).

 **Tip:** To see a host setup and connection check in action, watch the *[Defining infrastructure](https://www.youtube.com/watch?v=ZzYDzql1Iek&list=PLIIv46GEoJ7ZvQd4BbzdMLaH0tc-gYyA1&index=2)* video.